mymonero/mymonero-core-js/README.md

 Many related utility functions and data structures are located throughout `monero_utils/`, `cryptonote_utils`, and `hostAPI`.
 Usage below.

+Various convenience scripts are provided in `./bin`.

 This readme is located at `README.md`, and the license is located at `LICENSE.txt`.

 ## Usage

+If you would like to package this library to run in a standalone manner within, e.g. a webpage, similarly to how the old mymonero.com used this library, a script is provided to bundle everything for you.
+It's located at `bin/package_browser_js`.
+If you package the library in this manner, the resulting `mymonero-core.js` file can be included via a script tag.
+The index.js of the library will then be available as the global variable `mymonero_core_js`.

+Alternatively you can bundle the contents in any other manner you prefer, including directly accessing them via your favorite module system.

 ### `hostAPI`